V4Fire/DevTools/packages/devtools-core/src/components/directives/highlight/README.md

 # components/directives/highlight

-This directive allows to search for a child in context of a component or page without disclosing the state of the parent component to the children components.
+This directive highlights a matching child in context of a component with `iSearch` trait.
+Any parent component implementing the `iSearch` trait will be used as search engine to highlight elements with this directive.

 ## Usage

-This directive should be added to regular element:
+The `v-highlight` directive should be added to regular element:

 ```ss
 /// b-some-component.ss
 < div v-highlight = {text: label, id: componentId}
   {{ text }}
 ```

-To enable search check the [`iSearch`](../../traits/i-search) trait.

 ## Directive params